The firm name has changed some over the years, but our rich tradition of delivering extraordinary expertise and service has remained the same.

 In 1983, Michael K. Newell joined the firm after serving as the executive assistant to the Honorable Robert O. Thompson, the chief judge of the Delaware Family Court and as a master in Family Court.
 Mr. Newell received an undergraduate degree from the University of Delaware, a master’s degree from Northeastern University and a law degree from Widener University’s Delaware Law School.
 Mr. Newell practiced family law at Bayard until the end of 1999.
 He currently serves as the Chief Judge of the Delaware Family Court.
 He was first appointed to the Family Court in 2004.

-In 1984, the firm acquired the Wilmington law firm of Murdoch & Walsh, a tax boutique specializing in tax and business planning, and the combined firms became known as Bayard, Handelman & Murdoch.
+In 1984, the firm (then known as Bayard, Brill and Handelman) acquired the Wilmington law firm of Murdoch & Walsh, a tax boutique specializing in tax and business planning, and the combined firms became known as Bayard, Handelman & Murdoch.
+Howard Handelman, the other name partner, was an accomplished litigator who for many years served as the Delaware delegate to the ABA House of Delegates and became a member of the ABA Board of Governors from 1992-1995.
 The firm relocated to the magnificent Art Deco office suite, once home to Hercules, Incorporated, on the 13th floor of the Delaware Trust Building in Wilmington.

 With the merger, the firm not only added the skill of Constance Murdoch, a renowned tax attorney, it added the competencies of Peter J. Walsh.
 Mr. Walsh had received his undergraduate degree from La Salle University and his law degree from Georgetown University.
 His areas of concentration were commercial litigation and bankruptcy, and he spent nine years at Bayard practicing in those fields before being named to the United States Bankruptcy Court for the District of Delaware in 1993.
 Judge Walsh served ably on the Bankruptcy Court bench until 2015.